Kentucky Votes To Ban Child Marriage

 "Think about it," says Smoot.
 "The criminal law may presume that sex between parties that young ... must be so heinous, so likely to be forced, that you can charge a felony ... even if it happened only once.
 But the civil law in that same state may hand those same parties a marriage license, knowing full well that within marriage, sex will likely happen again and again for years to come."

 The rates of child marriage have declined steadily nationwide since 2000, and recently the pace of change at the legislative level has picked up.
-Since 2016, Virginia, New York, Connecticut and Texas have imposed new limits on child marriage; the Florida legislature passed a new law earlier this month following a years-long campaign, led by a woman who was forced at the age of 11 to marry a much older man.
+Since 2016, Virginia, New York, Connecticut and Texas have imposed new limits on child marriage; the Florida Legislature passed a new law earlier this month following a years-long campaign, led by a woman who was forced at the age of 11 to marry a much older man.
 Republican Gov. Rick Scott is expected to sign the bill.

 With S.B.
-48 now on its way to the Kentucky governor's desk, Smoot says the state is "poised to leapfrog – from having some of the most alarming provisions in the country, to being a national leader in the fight to end child marriage."
-She gives much of the credit to the growing number of survivors who are choosing to speak up — and to one, in particular: Donna Pollard of Louisville, Ky.
+48 now on its way to the Kentucky governor's desk, Smoot says the state is "poised to leapfrog from having some of the most alarming provisions in the country to being a national leader in the fight to end child marriage."
+She gives much of the credit to the growing number of survivors who are choosing to speak up, and to one in particular — Donna Pollard, of Louisville, Ky.

 A child bride grows up

 Pollard had a rocky childhood.
 At age 14 she was sent to a behavioral treatment facility.
 There, she met a 29-year-old man she now refers to as her "perpetrator."
 (Pollard declines to supply his name.)
 She says he used his position as an employee to begin "grooming" her – writing letters, finding secluded places where they could be together.
 He was jealous, controlling.
-"But as a 14 or 15 year old, I just thought it meant that he loved me so much."
+"But as a 14- or 15-year-old, I just thought it meant that he loved me so much."

 At her mother's urging, they got married when Pollard was 16.
 She says the groom picked a spot known for quickie weddings, where he thought they wouldn't get too many questions.
 He was right.